konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       |                      |
 | resultsDirPath | Path to results directory in the data workspace                                           | No       |                      |

+## Changes in 3.1.0
+- Updated the base image used in this task

 ## changes in 3.0.0
 - the task now writes the updated targetIndex to a results json file in the workspace